Module Hamiltonians

 Other parameters

-• t: the hopping strengths.
-Must be a vector of length C. The i-th element of the vector corresponds to the hopping strength of the i-th component.
+- t: the hopping strengths.
+Must be a matrix of size- C × Dor a vector of length- C. The (- i,- j)-th element of the matrix corresponds to the hopping strength of the- i-th component and- j-th direction.

-• u: the on-site interaction parameters.
-Must be a symmetric matrix. u[i, j] corresponds to the interaction between the i-th and j-th component. u[i, i] corresponds to the interaction of a component with itself.
-Note that u[i,i] must be zero for fermionic components.
+- u: the on-site interaction parameters.
+Must be a symmetric matrix of size- C × C.- u[i, j]corresponds to the interaction between the- i-th and- j-th component.- u[i, i]corresponds to the interaction of a component with itself.
+Note that the self interaction will have no effect on fermionic components.

 \[\hat{H} = - \sum_i \left(t a_i^† a_{i+1} + t^* a_{i+1}^† a_i \right) + \frac{u}{2}\sum_i n_i (n_i-1) + v \sum_{i,j>i} f_{j-i} n_i n_j\]